 How to Make a Chocolate Hedgehog Cake

-You could also use you own favourite chocolate cake recipe or even a chocolate cake mix, because what makes this cake so special is not the cake itself, but the shape and the decoration.
-I do however recommend using organic cocoa or chocolate cake mix because non-organic chocolate has been found to be high in pesticide residues.
+You could also use your own favourite chocolate cake recipe or even a chocolate cake mix, because what makes this cake so special is not the cake itself, but the shape and the decoration.
+I do, however, recommend using organic cocoa or chocolate cake mix because non-organic chocolate has been found to be high in pesticide residues.

 - 5 oz/140 g/1 cup of plain flour

 - 1 oz/30g/2 rounded tablespoons of cocoa powder (see photo)

 - 2 teaspoons of baking powder

 - 6 oz/170 g/1½ sticks of butter (soft, spreadable butter is ideal, but if you use hard butter, be sure to let it soften for a while first.)

 - Either: 4 oz/110 g/½ a cup of date puree (see below)

 - Or: 3 oz/85 g/⅓ cup of sugar